-This class will explore the changing realities of the relationship between patients and their healthcare providers.
-We will examine the fundamental importance of the skills needed for healthcare delivery in various medical encounters, including orienting to one another, establishing trust, and making mutual decisions, as well as the potentially beneficial and/or consequential outcomes for those involved.
-Our discussions will focus on the evolution of provider-patient interactions from the long-held biomedical perspective to contemporary calls for patient-centered care and narrative-based medicine.
+Building on basic concepts of health communication, this class will explore the changing realities and entrenched norms of the relationship between patients and their providers.
+We will examine the fundamental importance of and skills needed for healthcare delivery in various medical encounters, including orienting to one another, establishing trust, and making mutual decisions, as well as the potentially beneficial and/or consequential outcomes for those involved.
+Our discussion will focus on the evolution of provider-patient interactions from the long-held biomedical perspective to contemporary calls for patient- or relationship-centered care, cultural competency, and narrative-based medicine.